arunmdavid/blog/_posts/2014-04-05-behind-the-firewall-lines.markdown

 ###Conclusion

 In my point of view, at least there is some use of placing a firewall in the school or college network, but when it comes to workplace, there is no use of it as everyone has a smartphone and the firewall becomes just another blocking wall for learning.

+Yes, I agree that the companies need to secure their data and don't want to have their employees wasting time.
+At least,

+* Do have a valuable firewall and configure proper blocking rules.
+* Update the firewall for new websites periodically.
+Its internet world, and everyday loads of new websites are comming.
+* Do deploy an internal [Shoutbox](http://en.wikipedia.org/wiki/Shoutbox) tool and take immediate actions to unblock websites whenever someone points out mistaken blockings.
+Don't say you have IT Service Management tool.
+I am sure no one wants to raise a ticket and wait for hours to get the blocked link open.
+Have a dedicated parson online to unblock websites alone.

-Anyway I've moved out of my previous MNC for our own start-up.
+Anyway I've moved out of my previous MNC for our own start-up [Tinywall](http://tinywall.com).

 >" Yay!
+Am into Startups..
 No firewalls now. "

 The productivity becomes much much more without a firewall.